 - Druids are Shapeshifting fighters that feature the Spirit Boons Class Mechanic.
 This build is mid-to-late-game and relies on a Werewolf transformation.

-- To start, we recommend building Storm Strike, Shred, Blood Howl, Rabies, Lacerate, and Vine Creeper for your Active Skills.
+- I recommend building Storm Strike, Shred, Blood Howl, Rabies, Lacerate, and Vine Creeper for your Active Skills.

 - For your Key Passive, build Lupine Ferocity.
 Other useful Passives are Digitigrade Gait, Electric Shock, Heightened Senses, Predatory Instinct, Call of the Wild, Toxic Claws, Bad Omen, and Ancestral Fortitude.